-The Foundation has a policy of appropriating for distribution each year 4.00% of its endowment funds' average fair value using the prior 12 quarters, commencing with the first quarter of the preceding fiscal year in which the distribution is planned.
-The Foundation has a policy of appropriating approximately 1.46% of the endowment funds based on the fair value of the funds on March 31 of the fiscal year to cover administrative costs of the Foundation and a portion of the President's Office.
+The Foundation has a policy of appropriating for distribution each year 4.00% of its endowment funds' average fair value.
+Newly endowed gifts mature in 8 quarters.
+Distributions will be calculated by multiplying the Spend Rate (4%) by the 8 quarter average of market values of the new endowed gift.
+After the first year of distribution, the calculation of distributions are be based on a 12 quarter average of market values, along with all other gifts.
+The Foundation has a policy of appropriating an administrative fee which varies based on dollar value of each individual endowed fund and approximates a blended rate of 1.39% on the fair value of the funds on September 30 of the fiscal year to cover administrative costs of the Foundation.
 In establishing these policies, the Foundation considered the expected return on its endowment.
 Accordingly, the Foundation expects the current spending policy to allow its endowment to maintain its purchasing power by growing at a rate equal to planned payouts.
 Additional real growth will be provided through new gifts and any excess investment return.